Device sensors provide real-time insights into what people are doing (walking, running, driving, etc.).

 DISCOVER ACTIVITY PATTERNS

-Discover which are the variables that determine which activity a person is doing.
+Discover which variables determine which activity a person is doing.

 DETECT ACTIVITY

-Calculate a predictive model that can recognize a person’s activity from the signals received by the sensors.
+Develop a predictive model that can identify a person’s activity based on the signals received by the sensors.

 IMPROVE WELLBEING

-Design individualized exercise tables to improve the health of a person.
+Design individualized exercise tables to enhance a person’s health.

 Approach

-Neural networks are the perfect algorithms to determine a person’s physical activity.
+Neural networks are the ideal algorithms for determining a person’s physical activity.
 This is due to their ability to recognize the patterns behind the data.

 The following graph illustrates a neural network that classifies different activities using smartphone data.